FAQs - English - IVIG

 Q20.
 Do I have to stay in the Medicare IVIG Demonstration for the whole time?
 What if I don't want to?

 A20.
-You do not have to stay in the Medicare IVIG Demonstration for the entire three years and can withdraw from the demonstration at any time without affecting your Medicare benefits.
+You do not have to stay in the Medicare IVIG Demonstration for the entire time and can withdraw from the demonstration at any time without affecting your Medicare benefits.

 Q21.
 How will my claims get paid?